We're winning awards

 That first commercial vineyard in the UK was planted in 1875 near Castell Coch, just outside Cardiff.
 A century and a bit on, there are commercial vineyards all over the country.
 Many are open to the public - so you can make a visit and sample the local produce at first hand.
 I'd suggest you book ahead to avoid disappointment as tours are for small numbers and can book up quickly.

 Monmouthshire has always been particularly bountiful in food and drink, so it's no surprise there are a number to choose from here.
-As well as those vineyards at Ancre Hill and White Castle, the Parva Farm Vineyard has produced several award-winning wines too.
+As well as White Castle vineyard, the Parva Farm Vineyard has also produced several award-winning wines.
 It's located on the hillside overlooking the ruins of Tintern Abbey, one of the most recognisable historic locations in Wales.
+Near Abergavenny, Sugar Loaf Vineyards has a self-guided tour round the estate, where you can follow up with a local food platter and a taster tray in their cafe.
+Evening guided tours for small groups can be booked in advance.

 There are vineyards all over the country.
 Many are open to the public.